 Immediately after purchasing the subscription plan you want, you’ll receive a couple of emails from the AnonymousVPN team, notifying you that your account has been created and that you can log into your account by using the provided credentials.

-However, you’re also told that the credentials in their email aren’t the ones you can use to sign into the app and after the completion of the full registration process, you’ll receive another email which will hold your VPN credentials.
+However, you’re also told that the credentials in their email aren’t the ones you can use to sign in to the app and after the completion of the full registration process, you’ll receive another email that will hold your VPN credentials.
 Pretty simple.

 The second email (the one with the VPN credentials) also packs a bunch of links that you can use to download the VPN application on various devices (Windows, Mac OS X, Android).